 Food is a massive expense when you are travelling, and one you can reduce significantly if you are prepared.

 To save money on food, always book accommodation with a kitchen.
-When you arrive to a destination, go straight to the grocery store and buy yourself some snacks and ingredients to cook with.
-You will be tired, and you will want to eat out, but don’t.
-If you are serious about making your money last, you will go buy yourself some eggs, bread, fruit and nuts etc.
+When you arrive at a destination, go straight to the grocery store and buy yourself some snacks and ingredients to cook with – eggs, bread, fruit and nuts etc.

 Every $8 meal adds up, so does every $3 coffee and $5 juice, so be aware of this and try to cut back on the things you don’t need.
 I always carry a water bottle and some snacks that can satisfy me until I get back to the hostel where I can cook.

 If you are eating out, depending on where you are in the world, you will spend roughly $30+ a day.
 If you are preparing your own meals, you can spend as little as $10 a day.
-Again saving you over 50% of your budget a day.
+Again saving you over 50% of your budget.

 In new destinations, you should always try the local food.
-Go to the local restaurants or eat street and market food rather than going to an expensive restaurant.
+I like to cook 2 meals a day and eat out once a day.
+When I do eat out, I go to the local restaurants and eat street and market food rather than going to an expensive restaurant.

 By simply taking these three steps, you will travel for at least twice as long.